dnl-rss/secureum-slot2-solidity101/00_precontract.md

 - Out of bounds index access
 - Insufficient funds for transfer

+This module provides **formal verification** of contract security, and is important for an auditor.

 ### 10. Import statements

 Import statements help to modularize code and work similarly to JavaScript